jiahau3/jiahau3.github.io/content/posts/chatbot.md

 Therefore, how to transform words into numbers is crucial for using languages to communicate with computers.

 ## Data Preprocessing
+Depending on what kind of chatbot to build, the collection of data can range from open source platform, scraping from websites, accessing to APIs from data vendor.
+It may includes labels for doing classification problems.
+If not, having some domain knowledge is important to do proper labelling.
+Then, based on what models to use, the data cleaning process also needs some trial and error.
+Nevertheless, it usually includes removing punctuation, stop words, and special characters.
+We can set up a rough preprocessing first and evaluate model performance by splitting data into training, validation and test set.
+This process iterates over and over until getting an acceptable model performance.
 ## Feature Extraction
 ### Bag-of-Words
-There are some methods for tackling this problem.
+There are some methods to transform words into numbers.
 For example, assigning each word with a unique number.
 Let's say if we have a sentence "It is a beautiful day!".
 The sentence can be represented by numbers like "0 1 2 3 4 5".
 This transformation is called encoding.
 The exact procedure is as follows
 1. Tokenize sentences
 2. Create a vocabulary containing all words
 3. Encode a sentence as a vector with size equivalent to vocabulary size